symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

         :language: javascript
         :lines:  40-48

-2. Alice creates an aggregate bonded transaction with two inner transactions:
+2. Create an aggregate bonded transaction with two inner transactions:

-A. Define the first inner :ref:`transfer transaction <transfer-transaction>`:

-* message: "message reason" (custom, but not empty)
-* receiver: Bob address
-* signer: Alice
+A. From Alice to Bob with the message ``send me 20 cat.currency``.

 .. example-code::